Why Do Men Cheat?

 It can be painful if your partner cheats, and you may find yourself wondering why they engaged in infidelity.
-Generally speaking, there are many potential explanations for why someone may cheat.
+Many men who cheat still claim to care deeply for their partners, which can create confusion and emotional pain.
+New research shows that male infidelity is often not about love or attraction but rather may result from unmet emotional needs, or physical intimacy needs, or self-esteem issues.
+There are many potential explanations and risk factors for why someone may cheat.
 Perhaps they were unhappy in their current relationship, or they found cheating exciting.
 It could be that their sexual needs were not being fulfilled, or that they have a sex addiction or trouble with commitment.

-Sometimes cheating is the result of multiple poor choices, across a period of time.
-It is also possible that the cheating was an unfortunate mistake.
-While there’s a negative stigma that most men cheat or that people who cheat are mostly married men – that’s not the case.
+Sometimes cheating is the result of many factors that develop over time.
+It is also possible that the cheating was a one-time mistake.
+While there’s a negative stigma that most guys cheat or that people who cheat are mostly married men – that’s not the case.

 While men report having cheated more frequently than women, it’s not just cheating men.
 Women cheat, too.
 A person of any gender can have the experience of, "I cheated on my boyfriend".
-All kinds of people cheat in relationships for various reasons.
+Additionally, cheating can present in various forms – from extramarital affairs to emotional affairs to serial infidelity.

-Regardless of the reason for cheating, you may benefit from the help of a licensed mental health professional in working through the resulting emotions.
+Regardless of the reason for cheating, you may benefit from the help of a licensed mental health professional in working through the resulting emotional pain.
+Infidelity can impact current and subsequent relationships or take a toll on a person’s self-esteem.
 Online therapy could be an effective way to begin your healing journey.

 Getty/AnnaStills

 People in relationships sometimes cheat because they aren't happy with their current situation.
-If the thought "She cheated on me and I don't know why" keeps disturbing your mind, there is a possibility that she's no longer happy with you.
-Sometimes, men and women can use infidelity to exit a primary relationship when they do not wish to initiate a breakup but they have a strong desire to leave.
-It’s possible some men cheat because they’re hoping their partner will break up with them; that way, they don’t have to go through the challenge of ending the relationship themselves.
+If the thought "She cheated on me and I don't know why" keeps disturbing your mind, there is a possibility that your partner is no longer happy.
+Sometimes, men and women use infidelity to exit a primary relationship when they do not wish to initiate a breakup.
+Some men cheat because they’re hoping their partner will break up with them; that way, they don’t have to go through the challenge of ending the relationship themselves.

-A healthy relationship can often take quite a bit of energy, effort, and even financial resources.
+Long-term relationships can require energy, effort, and even financial resources to maintain.
 Couples’ lives can change drastically with the addition of children or changes in jobs and routines, and these changes can sometimes get in the way of connection and communication.
-A lack of emotional intimacy may be one of the reasons why men and women cheat.
+Though everyone has their own reasons for cheating, a lack of emotional intimacy may be one of the reasons behind infidelity.

 Conversely, there may also be people who can't seem to stop cheating, even if they feel deep shame about their own actions after the excitement is over.
 Their desire to cheat may override their morals regarding their relationship.

-This type of behavior may stem from emotional issues, traumatic childhood experiences, poor self-esteem or self-worth, or mental health struggles that lead them to seek satisfaction or feel valued in this way.
-This doesn’t necessarily mean the infidelity doesn’t hurt or that you should forgive the act of cheating, but it is something you may wish to keep in mind, as this type of person is likely to cheat again or partake in future infidelity.
+This type of behavior may stem from sexual addiction, narcissistic traits, traumatic childhood experiences, poor self-esteem or self-worth, or mental health struggles that lead them to seek satisfaction or feel valued in this way.
+This doesn’t necessarily mean the infidelity doesn’t hurt or that you should forgive the act of cheating, but it is something you may wish to keep in mind.

 A close up of a couple’s feet, which are peeking out under a blanket, while they lay in bed.